Lack of inventory oversight is a common culprit behind many business failures.

 One of the biggest mistakes businesses make is managing inventory once a year.
 You’ll often see stores close for an entire day for inventory counts.
 Some close down for two or more days!

 Make inventory management a part of your everyday retail routine, like closing out drawers, managing deposits, and cleaning the store.
-Require inventory adjustments daily and reflect those changes in daily reports.
+Require inventory planning and adjustments daily and reflect those changes in daily reports.

 Another problem is “floater” items.